Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: The Brazilian Bolsa Fam ilia Program

 Because of the eligibility criterion based on household per capita income, we adopt the RD design framework.
-We use as the RD threshold the higher threshold of 120 BRL, which distinguishes between ineligible and potentially eligible families.
-Those whose monthly per capita income was lower than 120 BRL were potentially eligible for BF benefits, but could still not receive them if their income was above the lower threshold of 60 BRL and they did not have children or pregnant women or because of delays in the application approval.
-In principle, this makes the Bolsa Familia program a fuzzy RD design.
-Nevertheless, here we focus on the intention to treat effect of eligibility (having a monthly per capita income below 120 BRL) rather than on the effect of the actual receipt of the benefits.
-This allows us to avoid making further assumptions, such as exclusion restrictions, that would be required for estimating the effects of receiving the benefits.
-We instead concentrate on the problem of identifying the subpopulation of interest and account for its uncertainty.
+As the RD threshold, we use the higher threshold of 120 BRL, which distinguishes between ineligible and potentially eligible families.
+Those whose monthly per capita income was lower than 120 BRL were potentially eligible for BF benefits but could still not receive them if their income was above the lower threshold of 60 BRL and they did not have children or pregnant women or because of delays in the application approval.
+In principle, this makes the Bolsa Fam\'ilia program a fuzzy RD design.
+Nevertheless, here, we focus on the intention to treat effect of eligibility (having a monthly per capita income below 120 BRL) rather than on the effect of the actual receipt of the benefits.
+This allows us to avoid making further assumptions, such as exclusion restrictions, that would be required to estimate the effects of receiving the benefits \footnote{ We could have applied our method to the lower threshold of 60 BRL.
+However, by doing so, we would have estimated the effect of the eligibility to the basic benefits in addition to the variable benefits, instead of the overall effect of eligibility to the program. }.